daniegr/EfficientPose/README.md

 ## Acknowledgement

 The work is conducted as a collaboration between the [Department of Neuromedicine and Movement Science](https://www.ntnu.edu/inb) and the [Department of Computer Science](https://www.ntnu.edu/idi) at the [Norwegian University of Science and Technology](https://www.ntnu.edu/).
 State-of-the-art computational infrastructure is provided by the [Norwegian Open AI Lab](https://www.ntnu.edu/ailab).
-We are also greatful to Data Scientist [Pavel Yakubovskiy](https://github.com/qubvel/efficientnet) for his contribution in making EfficientNet models more widely available; this provided a great starting point for our research.
+We are also greatful to [TensorFlow](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet) and Data Scientist [Pavel Yakubovskiy](https://github.com/qubvel/efficientnet) for making EfficientNet and EfficientNet Lite models more widely available; this provided a great starting point for our research.